Wasappli/WAAppRouting/README.md

 That said, you can customize the router in two ways: custom route matcher and custom route handler.

 ### Custom route matcher
 My implementation deals with basics.
 Meaning that it won't support `key=value1, value2` for the query for example.
-It is also case sentitive.
+It is also case sensitive.
 If you have your own URL configuration like `list/$itemID` implementing a new route matcher is a good idea!

 To start, read the `WAAppRouteMatcherProtocol` class.
 You have two methods you need to implement: `matchesURL: fromPathPattern:` and `parametersFromURL: withPathPattern:`.